AfshinEfati/laravel-module-generator/docs/configuration.md

 ],
 ```

-These defaults are merged with the command options at runtime, so you can still use `--no-controller` or `--tests` to override them for individual modules.【F:src/Commands/MakeModuleCommand.php†L64-L132】
+These defaults are merged with the command options at runtime, so you can still use `--no-controller` or `--tests` to override them for individual modules.

 ## Provider registration

 Provider generation automatically appends the new service provider to `bootstrap/providers.php` (Laravel 11) or `config/app.php` (Laravel 10 and below).
-If you disable providers with `--no-provider`, remember to bind the repository and service manually in your own provider or container bindings.【F:src/Generators/ProviderGenerator.php†L37-L72】【F:src/Commands/MakeModuleCommand.php†L119-L131】
+If you disable providers with `--no-provider`, remember to bind the repository and service manually in your own provider or container bindings.

 ## Stub customisation tips